LukeTheHecker/invert/notes/features.md

 - implement beamformers
 - find beamformer where correlated sources can be found
 - implement MUSIC, RAP-MUSIC
-- find maths for L1 norm inverse solution
+- find maths/implementation for L1 norm inverse solution
+- continue work on LUCAS
+- implement "control" condition of CMNE paper (can be found in dinhs repo)
+- implement the idea mentioned in sslofo for contextualization
+- consider noise normalization for inverse solutions
+- consider whitening - what is it and can it help us?
+-

 Combinatorial Optimized Source Imaging  COSI